 An independent branch of DSG, SOFC is responsible for the recognition, funding, and support of nearly 350+ student organizations at Duke.
 In collaboration with campus partners, we work to approve and onboard new groups, ensure the effective distribution and investment of Duke’s nearly $1M student fund, and elevate the voices of student leaders.
 Our goal is to enhance the undergraduate Duke experience by supporting engagement opportunities, student involvement, and inclusive programming.

 The SOFC is an up to 23-person undergraduate committee working in coordination with the DSG Senate to allocate the student fund to recognized and chartered student groups.
 The main duties of the SOFC are:

 Overseeing the Programming Fund, which is open to all recognized and chartered student groups on a weekly, event-specific basis

-Empowering Student Organization leaders through trainings and other support services
+Empowering Student Organization leaders through training and other support services

 SOFC is composed of a Chair, 2 Executive Vice-Chair, 4 Vice-Chairs, 4 Campus Partner Representatives, and up to 12 general members

 The SOFC Team works closely with the Office of the Treasurer.